ofenerci/HPSC-Fall-2013/lab/lab-05-openmp/README.md

 ### hello_world.c (5 points)

 Write a program that prints the following output

 Total number of tasks: #
-Hello world from taks: #
+Hello world from tasks: #

 Can you also make it so that it also works with a non-openmp compiler